Guebbit/css-ui/docs/index.md

 - In case of name conflict, use the variable $scss-library-prefix

 ## LEGENDA
-- VARIANT Dependencies: Variant of item.
-Items in list are imported together.
+- VARIANT Dependencies:  Variant of item (extension).
+Items in list are imported (@use) together.
-- ORGANISM Dependencies: Composition of listed items.
-Items in list are imported together.
-- INCLUDED Dependencies: Not necessary but recommended.
-To be imported MANUALLY.
+- INCLUDED Dependencies:  Composition of listed items.
+Items in list are imported together (Not necessary but recommended.
+To be imported MANUALLY).

 ## COMPONENT CREATION GUIDE:
 - Create file scss: /components/{category}/{name}.scss